gwinnem/vue-responsive-grid-layout/vitepress-docs/components/grid-layout-events.md

 ## breakpoint-changed
-Emitted when the break point is changed during a recalculation of the GridLayout.
+Emitted when the breakpoint is changed during a recalculation of the GridLayout.

 ## changed-direction